 Add intelligence to your skill using Microsoft Cognitive Services

 Microsoft Cognitive Services taps into a growing collection of powerful AI algorithms developed by experts in the fields of computer vision, speech, natural language processing, knowledge extraction, and web search.
 The services simplify a variety of AI-based tasks, providing you a quick way to add state-of-the-art intelligence technologies to your bot with just a few lines of code.

-For the full list of services that you may integrate, visit the Add intelligence to bots with Cognitive Services page.
+For the full list of Microsoft Cognitive Services that you may integrate, visit the Add intelligence to bots with Cognitive Services page.

-Interactions between a user and your Cortana Skill is mostly free-form, so Cortana must understand language naturally and contextually.
-You Cortana Skill determines what a user wants to do by identifying the user intent from spoken or textual input or utterances.
-The intent maps utterances to actions that your Cortana Skill takes, such as invoking a dialog.
-Your Cortan Skill may extract entities, which are important words in utterances.
+Interactions between a user and your Cortana skill are mostly free-form, so Cortana must understand language naturally and in context.
+You Cortana skill determines what a user wants to do by identifying the user intent from spoken or textual input (an utterance).
+The intent maps utterances to actions that your Cortana skill can take, such as invoking a dialog.
+Your Cortana skill may also extract entities, which are important words in utterances.

-You could use a simple method such as using regular expressions to inspect the content of a message and determine intent, but you are encouraged to use Language Understanding Intelligent Service (LUIS).
-LUIS is a powerful tool that processes natural language using pre-built or custom-trained language models.
-LUIS uses the models to determine what users want, identifies concepts and entities in a given sentence, and ultimately allows your Cortana Skill to respond with the appropriate action.
+You could use a simple method such as using regular expressions to inspect the content of a message and determine intent, but we encourage you to use Language Understanding Intelligent Service (LUIS).
+LUIS is a powerful natural language processing tool that uses pre-built or custom-trained language models to evaluate user input.
+LUIS can determine what users want (intent) and identify concepts and entities in a given sentence.
+Ultimately, this allows your Cortana skill to respond with the appropriate action.

 For answers to commonly asked questions, visit the Cortana Skills Kit FAQ page.